-Echelon paving is not required for this projectshall be used for the final lift of HMA pavement.
+Echelon paving shall be used for the final lift of HMA pavement.
 Pave the final lift of HMA with two pavers operating in echelon in adjacent lanes with a breakdown roller behind each paver operating with intelligent compaction equipment.
 The pavers shall be spaced no more than 50 feet apart.
 The distance between the pavers shall be reduced as required to ensure the HMA placed by the lead paver is greater than 230°F when the second paver places material against it.
 Two paving crews are required.